gmlove/openshift-workshop/examples.md

 **Through webconsole:**

-- Open webconsole and click `add to project` to add mongodb-persistent to this project (remember to input a value for username/password/admin_password)
+- Open webconsole and switch to `test` project
+- Click `add to project` to add mongodb-persistent to this project (remember to input a value for username/password/admin_password)

 **Through command line:**